iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 In the example above, say our Order service is unresponsive, our first call from the order service proxy to the order service would return a 503 (Service not found).
 Each subsequent call would return the same because obviously the service is down.
 The circuit breaker pattern allows us to provide a threshold where we can specify the duration and the number of retries after which any further calls to the unresponsive service would be blocked at the proxy level.

-### Rate Limiter
-API limiting, which is also known as rate limiting, is an essential component of Internet security, as DoS attacks can tank a server with unlimited API requests.
-Rate limiting also helps make your API scalable.
-If your API blows up in popularity, there can be unexpected spikes in traffic, causing severe lag time.

-API owners typically measure processing limits in Transactions Per Second (TPS).
-Some systems may have physical limitations on data transference.
-Both are part of the Backend Rate Limiting.
-To prevent an API from being overwhelmed, API owners often enforce a limit on the number of requests, or the quantity of data clients can consume.
-This is called Application Rate Limiting.
-If a user sends too many requests, API rate limiting can throttle client connections instead of disconnecting them immediately.
-Throttling lets clients still use your services while still protecting your API.

-Some APIs feature soft limits, which allow users to exceed the limits for a short period.
-Others have a more hardline approach, immediately returning an HTTP 429 error and timing out, forcing the user to send a brand new query.
-There are various algorithms for rate limiting, each with its benefits and drawbacks.
-Let’s review each of them so you can pick the best one for your needs.

-**Sliding Window**
-We track a counter for each fixed window.
-Next, we account for a weighted value of the previous window’s request rate based on the current timestamp to smooth out bursts of traffic.
-For example, if the current window is 25% through, we weigh the previous window’s count by 75%.
-The relatively small number of data points needed to track per key allows us to scale and distribute across large clusters.Sliding window approach is recommended because it gives the flexibility to scale rate limiting with good performance.
-The rate windows are an intuitive way to present rate limit data to API consumers.
-It also avoids the starvation problem of the leaky bucket and the bursting problems of fixed window implementations.

 ### Service Discovery
 Service instances have dynamically assigned network locations.
 Moreover, the set of service instances changes dynamically because of autoscaling, failures, and upgrades.
 Consequently, your client code must use a service discovery.